CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: End-to-end Differentiable Pose Tracking

-\textbf{Per-part Scale and Translation Computing} With knowing the dense correspondence between $Y_{t+1}^{(j)}$ and $C_{t+1}^{(j)}$ and assuming $R_{t+1}^{(j)}$ is given by RotationNet, we can analytically compute ${s}_{t+1}^{(j)}$ and ${T}_{t+1}^{(j)}$ via the Umeyama algorithm \cite{umeyama1991least}.
-See appendix \ref{sec:compute_st} for further detail and how we handle symmetric objects.
+\textbf{Per-part Scale and Translation Computing} Knowing the dense correspondence between $Y_{t+1}^{(j)}$ and $C_{t+1}^{(j)}$ and assuming $R_{t+1}^{(j)}$ is given by RotationNet, we can analytically compute ${s}_{t+1}^{(j)}$ and ${T}_{t+1}^{(j)}$ via the Umeyama algorithm \cite{umeyama1991least}.
+See appendix \ref{sec:compute_st} for further details.